peterjiz/gocic/README.md

 http://www.canadavisa.com/canada-immigration-discussion-board/ecas-fetching-script-t385049.0.html
 http://pastebin.com/yDU0P5Z4

-Feel free to do whatever you want!
+Feel free to do whatever you want with the code!

 # Legal Disclaimer

-The author(s) is/are in no way responsible for any illegal use of this software.
+The author is in no way responsible for any illegal use of this software.
 It is provided purely as an educational proof of concept.
-We are also not responsible for any damages or mishaps that may happen in the course of using this software.
+I am also not responsible for any damages or mishaps that may happen in the course of using this software.
 Use at your own risk.